AP Interview: Jerusalem mayor wants UN agency out of city

 JERUSALEM (AP) — Jerusalem's outgoing mayor is calling on the international community to consider his proposal to end the local operations of the U.N. agency for Palestinian refugees, saying there is "no such thing" as a refugee in the city.

-In an interview, Nir Barkat, who is leaving office after elections later this month, said on Sunday that he was inspired to make his proposal after the United States cut off $300 million in funding to the agency last month.
+In an interview, Barkat, who is leaving office after elections later this month, said Sunday he was inspired to make his proposal after the U.S. cut off $300 million in funding to the agency last month.

-Barkat's proposal marks the latest assault by Israel and the U.S. against the United Nations Relief and Works Agency.
+The proposal by Nir Barkat marks the latest assault by Israel and the United States against the United Nations Relief and Works Agency.
 U.S. budget cuts have sent the agency into a financial crisis and drawn Palestinian accusations that Israel and the U.S. are trying to erase the refugee issue from the international agenda.

 Barkat accused UNRWA schools of using textbooks that promote anti-Israel incitement, and said Israel can provide much better education and health care services to Palestinians who rely on the agency.
 The U.S. funding cuts will only widen those gaps, he said.